 Income Tax in Denmark: Complete Guide

 Income tax in Denmark is progressive and layered with payroll deductions.
-In the current baseline, the average salary after tax lands around DKK 28,446.23 per month.
+In the current guide model, the average salary after tax lands around DKK 28,446.23 per month.

 Top configured rate: 32.0%